This article was originally posted in September 2017 and has been updated in December 2023 to reflect new changes.

 DAFs are easy to set up and reporting is minimal.
 Tracking your contributions and grants is simple since they are in one place.
 You can contribute when it is convenient for you but can direct donations over time.
 A number of our clients have positive experiences using both Schwab’s Donor Advised Fund and Fidelity’s Donor Advised Fund.

-Americans have a history of charitable giving, it’s a part of the fabric of our culture.
+Americans have a history of charitable giving and it has become woven into the fabric of our culture.
 Many public institutions such as schools, hospitals, museums, and parks, owe their existence to charitable donors.
-According to Giving USA, Americans gave $449B to charities in 2019.
+According to Giving USA, Americans gave $529B to charities in 2022.
 And it goes up almost every year.
 More and more of those donations are coming from Donor-Advised Funds.

 Funding a DAF allows some unique opportunities to progress a donor's financial plan and goals.
 This is because donors control the timing of funding and securities are an option for the contributions.
 Here are some funding strategies to consider: